 If the conditions are satisfied to set the pricing parameter for the power balance constraint to $2,000/MWh and the market must relax the power balance constraint, the market would set energy prices in the pricing run based on the amount of infeasibility from the scheduling run.
 The amount of infeasibility in the scheduling run will be compared to a small threshold value.
 If the infeasibility is less than the threshold value, the market would set prices based on the price of the highest priced cleared bid.
 If the infeasibility is more than the threshold value, prices will be set based on the $2,000/MWh power balance penalty price.
 The threshold value is intended to account for small supply shortfalls for which it is not appropriate to send the strong shortage pricing signal that setting prices based on $2,000/MWh would.
 These small apparent shortfalls may not actually represent actual shortfalls because of forecast and modeling inaccuracies.
 In addition, in balancing authority areas other than the CAISO in the EIM, they may not represent actual shortfalls because of other resources these balancing authority areas have that are not in the market.

-The threshold value for each balancing authority area in the EIM based on the NERC BAL-001-2 Requirement R2.
+The threshold value for each balancing authority area in the EIM is based on the NERC BAL-001-2 Requirement R2.
 The requirement aims to maintain reliability by controlling interconnection frequency within defined limits.
 This is accomplished by ensuring Balancing Authority Area Control Error (ACE) is kept between predefined limits (BAAL).
 These BAAL limits (BAALLow and BAALHigh) are defined individually for each balancing authority area.
 The CAISO will utilize the BAALLow limit to define the threshold value for each balancing authority area in the EIM.
 This value can be used to represent the amount of supply that can be less than load while still maintaining system frequency within acceptable reliability criteria.
 Frequency is related to the balance of supply and load.
 System frequency is maintained by matching supply to demand.
 However, small mismatches and resulting differences in frequency from the desired 60 Hz are acceptable.

 The BAALLow limit, as defined by NERC is the following: